booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B5/README.md

      ```Bash
      check_imap -H $HOSTADDRESS$ -p 993 -S --certificate=21
      ```
-   * If you have a service like SMTP which use `starttls` this is also possible.
-Use something like:
+   * If you have a service like SMTP which uses `starttls` for checking you need something like:
      ```Bash
      check_smtp -H $HOSTADDRESS$ --starttls --certificate=21
      ```
-     starttls means: The client connects to the server in clear text.
+     If you are not familiar with `starttls`, short explanation: The client connects to the server in clear text.
 Within the connection the client sends a `starttls` command and they can agree on continuing the conversation encrypted.

 For client certificates there is no easy way for monitoring them "in use".
 So the only reasonable way for doing expiration checks is issuing the checks against the certificate file in the filesystem at the machine using the certificate.